matt-wu/Ext3Fsd/Ext3Fsd/readme.txt

  Revision history
 ======================

+46, V0.61:   2015-06-08

+Modifications from V0.60:

+    1, FIXME: Ext4 unwritten-extent supported to avoid possible data corruption MSB of ee_len field of unwritten extent is used as only a flag.
+It was mistakenly treated as extent length (block numbers) in V0.60 2, FIXME: Manually clear file to zero for indirect-block file that is newly created but not yet written

 45, V0.60:   2015-06-01

 Modifications from V0.53:

     1, Ext4 extent writing support (developed by ngkaho1234 @ gmail.com)
        See his repository for more details: